Juvenile Detention Facility

 The overall goal of the Shelby County Regional Juvenile Detention Facility is to create a program to provide for the temporary and safe custody of juveniles who are alleged and/or adjudicated delinquent, and who require a restricted environment for their own or the community's protection while pending legal action.

-In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).
-Remedies and complaint filing deadlines vary by program or incident.
+In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity.

-Persons with disabilities who require alternative means of communication for program information (e.g.’ Braille, large print, audiotape, American Sign Language, ETC.) should contact the responsible Agency or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.
-Additionally, program information may be made available in languages other than English.
+Program information may be made available in languages other than English.
+Persons with disabilities who require alternative means of communication to obtain program information (e.g., Braille, large print, audiotape, American Sign Language), should contact the agency (state or local) where they applied for benefits.
+Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.

-USDA is an equal opportunity provider, employer, and lender.
+This institution is an equal opportunity provider.